beauCoker/beauCoker.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: IMG_0531 2.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>this is me</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello there!
+I'm a PhD student in biostatistics at Harvard, advised by [Brent Coull](https://www.hsph.harvard.edu/brent-coull/){:target="\_blank"} and [Finale Doshi-Velez](https://finale.seas.harvard.edu){:target="\_blank"}.
+I'm part of the [Data to Actionable Knowledge Lab (DtAK)](https://dtak.github.io){:target="\_blank"}.
+Previously I did a master's in statistics at Duke, where I worked with [Cynthia Rudin](https://users.cs.duke.edu/~cynthia/){:target="\_blank"}.

+I'm interested in probabilistic machine learning, particularly Bayesian neural networks (BNNs) and Gaussian processes (GPs).
+I think about questions like:
+- How do we design priors that encode functional properties (e.g., smoothness or sparsity)?
+- What are the theoretical connections between variational BNNs and GPs?
+- And, maybe one day, how can we guide learning towards a causal understanding to help with generalization?

+**Contact:** beaucoker [AT] g [DOT] harvard [DOT] edu